Fighting For Damages From Negligent Delivery Companies

 These drivers often utilize large delivery vehicles that are akin to passenger vans in terms of weight and size.
-If not driven properly or overloaded, these vans can rollover and injure multiple parties, including pedestrians and cyclists.
+If they’re not driven properly or are overloaded, these vans can roll over and injure multiple parties, including pedestrians and cyclists.
 At the end of the day, this behavior is inexcusable, and serious delivery accidents often reflect on the poor practices employed by their parent companies.
-If you were injured by one of these drivers, you may be able to pursue compensation based on the delivery company’s liability policy.
+If you were injured by one of these drivers, you might be able to pursue compensation based on the delivery company’s liability policy.

 Liability policies will vary depending on the company and what services they are using to complete orders.
-Often times, FedEx and UPS utilize their own fleet of delivery drivers to handle orders.
-Amazon, in turn, contracts their delivery network to multiple companies across the state of Washington and utilize the Amazon Flex program to find local drivers.
+Oftentimes, FedEx and UPS utilize their own fleet of delivery drivers to handle orders.
+Amazon, in turn, contracts their delivery network to multiple companies across the state of Washington and utilizes the Amazon Flex program to find local drivers.
 Each type of driver operates under a different policy that may impact how you pursue a claim.

-FedEx has different insurance policies to cover deliveries by FedEx Express, FedEx Services, FedEx Ground, FedEx Freight, and other branches of their operations, however, most of these policies have a $5 million combined single limit.
-FedEx drivers are fully covered under this policy while on-duty, so you will likely be able to file against it if a driver injured you in an accident.
+FedEx has different insurance policies to cover deliveries by FedEx Express, FedEx Services, FedEx Ground, FedEx Freight and other branches of its operations.
+However, most of these policies have a $5 million combined single limit.
+FedEx drivers are fully covered under this policy while on duty, so you will likely be able to file against it if a driver injured you in an accident.

-UPS auto liability insurance for all owned, non-owned, and hired vehicles have policy limits of $1 million that applies when the driver is on duty.
+UPS auto liability insurance for all owned, non-owned and hired vehicles have policy limits of $1 million that apply when the driver is on duty.

 Amazon’s policies will differ depending on what service was involved in an accident.
-Amazon has routinely contracted to FedEx, UPS, and DHL, all of which are required to bear all liability in the event of an accident.
+Amazon has routinely contracted to FedEx, UPS and DHL, all of which are required to bear all liability in the event of an accident.
 In addition, Amazon works with various third-party delivery companies who handle orders.
 Despite often driving Amazon-branded vans, these drivers are not considered Amazon employees.
-If you are injured by an Amazon contractor, you may have to file against the third-party company’s commercial liability policy instead of Amazon directly.
+If an Amazon contractor injures you, you may have to file against the third-party company’s commercial liability policy instead of Amazon directly.

 In contrast, you may have been hit by an Amazon Flex driver.
 Amazon Flex drivers use their own vehicles to deliver packages for Amazon, and the company provides commercial auto insurance to cover Flex drivers during deliveries.
 Drivers maintain their own personal auto insurance for coverage when they are not on the job, at which times the company is not liable for accidents.